 Best Wedding Processionals

-This might be the one time in your life you can demand to be treated like royalty, so if that’s you, get your Pachelbel on.
+This might be the one time in your life you can demand to be treated like royalty, so if that’s you, so go ahead and get your Pachelbel on.
 At the same time, a processional doesn’t always require trumpets.

 Best Wedding Songs for the Ceremony

-Truth is, without music, your wedding ceremony is going to be boring.
-Whether you’re trying to make your meaningful symbolic act extra meaningful, or just keeping your uncle awake, make these tunes the soundtrack to lighting that candle / pouring that sand / drinking that wine.
+Without music, your wedding ceremony is going to be boring.
+Whether you’re trying to make your meaningful symbolic act extra meaningful, or just want to make sure your uncle awake, consider these songs the soundtrack to lighting that candle / pouring that sand / drinking that wine.

 Best Wedding Recessionals

-The recessional music should capture the excitement of the day and optimism of the promise you’ve just made to your partner, yet not be so infectious as to make your guests leave their seats before they’ve been dismissed by an usher.
+The recessional music should capture the excitement and optimism of the promise you’ve just made to your partner, yet not be so infectious as to make your guests leave their seats before they’ve been dismissed by an usher.

 Best Wedding Music for the Reception

-The goal here is to get them to cry, so choose a song that makes them think of you as a newborn baby.
+The goal here is to get your parents to cry (they love that), so choose a song that makes them think of you as a newborn baby.

 Not everyone is a dance robot sent back from the future to get the party started.
 Body-moving is an art.
 Jump-start those human boogie bones with this party fuel.